ClickCease

 Related Posts

-Charles Patrick voted ‘Lawyer of the Year’
+Charles Patrick Voted ‘Lawyer of the Year’

 CHARLESTON, SC – RPWB attorney Charles W. Patrick, Jr. has been named a “Lawyer of the Year” for the Charleston market in the 2016 edition of The Best Lawyers of America©.